 Mrs. Lindsay-Payne was the president of the Prospect Baptist District Congress of Christian Education and former dean of both the Prospect District Congress of Christian Education and the Metropolitan District Congress of Christian Education.
 She has been a certified dean credentialed through the Christian Education Department of Accreditation and Credentials, Sunday School Publishing Board, Nashville, Tennessee and in June, 2005 she joined the faculty of the National Baptist Congress and taught in Houston, TX.
 Her solid belief was in Mathew 28:19-20 and she strived to make that a reality in her life.

 Her managerial, professional and technical skills embraced people and organizations in helping to move projects and people forward.
 In the forty-five years of co-operating Payne-Pulliam School; Mrs. Lindsay-Payne discovered that there is no challenge too difficult to attempt because the victory is already ours through Christ Jesus.

 There are numerous organizations that she was a member of which include: past chairman on the board of the High School of Commerce/East Commerce Alumni Assoc.; past chairman of the Trustee Board, and chairman of the Building Fund of Warren Avenue.
 Mrs. Lindsay received numerous certificates, awards and commendations from public and private entities.

-Mrs. Lindsay-Payne was connected by marriage to a very spiritual and understanding partner, Mr. Leroy E. Lindsay and they have three adult children; Ronnelle Genora Payne, who is currently working on her doctoral degree in education as she works to assist students at Payne-Pulliam School as a Resource Case Manager; Charles Maurice Bennett III who is retired and Stephon Lindsay who lives in Gaston, Alabama.
-She had one grandson, Christian Floyd Tilles who also works for Payne-Pulliam School and she was also a great-grandmother, twice over, lovingly known as NaNa.
-Her claim to fame is as a steward of the living God.
+Mrs. Lindsay-Payne was connected by marriage to a very spiritual and understanding partner, Mr. Leroy E. Lindsay and they had three adult children; Ronnelle Genora Payne, who obtained her doctoral degree in education in 2020; Charles Maurice Bennett III who is retired and Stephon Lindsay who lives in Gaston, Alabama.
+She had one grandson, Christian Floyd Tilles and she was also a great-grandmother, twice over, lovingly known as NaNa.
+Her claim to fame was being a steward of the living God.